KarolS/millfork/docs/stdlib/input.md

 The module contains global variables representing the state of the mouse.
 If the program is not using any mouse driver, the state of these variables is undefined.

+To actually use this module, an appropriate mouse module must be used, such as `c1531`.

 #### `x_coord mouse_x`